martinlehoux/kagamino_blog/content/posts/postgres-aggregates-correction/index.md

 | Subquery `count(*)` | Index Only Scan | 100ms |
 | Merged CTEs | Parallel Seq Scan | 100ms |

+But there are still major differences between the subqueries approach and the CTEs, notably when we apply filters to these queries.

 ## Leaf filtering

-The Subquery approach is better for root table filtering.
+The subqueries approach is better for root table filtering.
 If you want to compute the same statistics, but only for products with a price over 900 (the price is random between 0 and 1000), then the Subquery approach will filter before running the subqueries,